Wantage PCN Team

 Each team member works the equivalent of 2 days per week per practice.

 The Children & Young Persons Wellbeing Workers offer services for 7 to 17-year-olds.
-They are employed full-time by Oxfordshire Mind and work across both practices.
+They are employed full-time by Oxfordshire Mind and work across both Church Street and Newbury Street Practices.

 Referrals may include, but are not limited to, social, physical health and/or neurodevelopmental issues with an identifiable impact on mental well-being, depression, anxiety, stable psychotic illness and personality disorder.